CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 ..
 Note::

     The "barrier" in "sync-barrier-sync" can be replaced by a send-recv or certain collectives that are guaranteed to be synchronized.
-See the third step in the `VerifyIO README`_ for more information.
+See the "Note on the third step" in the `VerifyIO README`_ for more information.

-**Cost:** If this approach is even an option, the amount of time and effort required to track down all the places that the proper synchonization calls are needed can be very labor intensive. :doc:`VerifyIO <verifyio>` can help with in this effort.
+**Cost:** If making edits to the application source code is an option, the amount of time and effort required to track down all the places that proper synchonization calls are needed can be very labor intensive.
+:doc:`VerifyIO <verifyio>` can help with in this effort.

 HDF5 FILE_SYNC
 """"""""""""""